EdApp by SafetyCulture

 9. Project management

-Project management may not be everyone’s cup of tea; but for aspiring leaders, it’s one of the best options for career goals and development.
+Project management may not be everyone’s cup of tea; but for aspiring leaders, it’s one of the best options for performance goals and development.
 Any endeavor that needs coordinated effort, like a product launch or a marketing campaign, can be streamlined through exceptional project management skills.

 Career goals example for performance review - Project management